ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 Be careful with experiments that modify the application state (cache or databases) or that can’t be rolled back easily or at all.

-Eventually when you start doing Chaos Experiments in your production environment, you will want to inform members of you organization about what you're doing, why you're doing it and when.
+Eventually when you start doing Chaos Experiments in your production environment, you will want to inform members of your organization about what you're doing, why you're doing it and when.

 ### Learn and verify

 In order to learn and verify you need to measure.
-Invest in measuring everything !
+Invest in measuring everything!
 After the test you can use your collected metrics to check if your hypothesis is correct.

 Another important metric during this phase, is the time it takes to detect the problem.
 You do not want your customers to be the ones that detect the problem.
-So use Chaos Engineering as a way of testing your monitoring and alerting systems as well.
+So, use Chaos Engineering as a way of testing your monitoring and alerting systems as well.

 There are several ways that you can expand the testing in order to increase your knowledge and find potential solutions.
 Once you've resolved one area of concern, reset the testing criteria or parameters and run the experiment again with a new hypothesis.